jennttraan/Bellabeat-SMARTER/README.md

 Excel will be used to load and take an initial pass for issues, R to transform and explore the data, and Tableau to interactively visualize the data.

-### Initial Pass Through
+### First...

-Make sure there are no blank entries in the data by using filters.<br>
+1. Make sure there are no blank entries in the data by using filters.

-   `Convert Id field to text data type as no numerical equations are needed for this field.
+2. Convert Id field to text data type as no numerical equations are needed for this field.
-    Convert ActivityDate from Datetime to Date types as no times are given in the data.
+3. Convert ActivityDate from Datetime to Date types as no times are given in the data.
-    In the dailyActivity_merged.csv  file, there are many instances where TotalSteps is zero and SedentaryMinutes is 1440; the number of calories burned vary between users.
+4. In the `dailyActivity_merged.csv` file, there are many instances where TotalSteps is zero and SedentaryMinutes is 1440; the number of calories burned vary between users.
 This is most likely due to the weight and height of the user.
 There are a few instances where the sedentary minutes is 1440 but the calories burned is 0.
-    In the weightLogInfo_merged file, there are only two entries for the Fat field so this will not be used to draw insights.`
+5. In the weightLogInfo_merged file, there are only two entries for the Fat field so this will not be used to draw insights.`

-Transform and Explore
+### Transform and Explore

 All R code can be found here.

-Load the tidyverse package and data files
+1. Load the tidyverse package and data files
-Check to see if the data has been loaded correctly Convert the Id field to character data type
+2. Check to see if the data has been loaded correctly Convert the Id field to character data type
 Rename ActivityDate, SleepDay, and Date to convert to date data type activity <-activity %>%